CyberSys/SillyTavern-character-generator/README.md

 Simple Python script for generating W++ character descriptions via Poe's GPT

 ### 1. Install requirements.txt and that's about it really
+ If you use on Windows first lounch start_windows.bat.
+ Its will be get installed a runtime environment.
+But a first launch this got an err, when it wil be called a charGen.py, its is ok.
+ Don't worry, just close it.
+Then run cmd_windows.bat and enter ths command:
 `$ pip install -r requirements.txt`

 ### 2. Get yourself a Poe token by signing up and going to the developer console to grab the p-b value from the cookie.
 Put it in the script.